Black Cat (Marvel Comics): Marvel Noir

 An alternate version of Felicia Hardy appears in the Marvel Noir continuity.
 This version is the primary love interest of Spider-Man Noir and the owner of "The Black Cat", a speakeasy that caters to the most powerful and corrupt in New York City, who later becomes the White Widow.

 Marvel Zombies

-A zombified alternate universe version of Felicia Hardy appears in Marvel Zombies.
+A zombified alternate universe version of Felicia Hardy from Earth-2149 appears in Marvel Zombies.
+Unlike the main continuity version, this Felicia Hardy is depicted as an identical twin, with her sister Felicity Hardy having operated as the costumed adventurer Night Cat (in an identical costume of Felicia's) before the zombie apocalypse begun, surviving the apocalypse and joining Nick Fury's resistance.

 MC2

 An alternate universe version of Felicia Hardy from Earth-2149 appears in MC2.
-This version is a detective who was formerly married to Flash Thompson.
+This version is a detective who was formerly married to Flash Thompson, whose daughter Felicity Hardy (who suspects Spider-Man to be her real father, and in-turn Spider-Girl to be her half-sister) becomes the Scarlet Spider.

+Next Avengers: Heroes of Tomorrow

+An alternate universe version of Felicia Hardy appears in the continuation of the Next Avengers: Heroes of Tomorrow continuity featured in Brian Michael Bendis's and John Romita Jr.'s Avengers (vol. 4).
+This version is Spider-Man's primary love interest, and the mother of their daughter Felicity Hardy / Spider-Girl, who inherited her father's spider-powers and her mother's white hair (cut short), helping the Next Avengers survive Ultron's rule along with Iron Man and Maestro after her parents' deaths, across the split timelines Earth-10943 and Earth-10071.

 Secret Wars (2015)

 The Cat Lady, a funny animal-themed alternate universe version of Felicia Hardy from Earth-82081, appears in Secret Wars.

 Spider-Gwen

 An alternate version of Felicia Hardy from Earth-65 appears in Spider-Gwen.
 This version is a French musician.

 Spider-Man: Fairy Tales

 An alternate universe version of Felicia appears in Spider-Man: Fairy Tales.
 This version is a normal cat and Mary Jane Watson's pet.